sad-spirit/pg-wrapper/UPGRADE.md

 ### Additional typehints

-Typehints were added for method arguments and return values where not previously possible, specifically
+Typehints were added for method arguments and return values where not previously possible or omitted, specifically
 * `int|string` typehints for methods dealing with OID values:
   * `$oid` argument of `TypeConverterFactory::getConverterForTypeOID()` and its implementations,
   * Return value of `Result::getTableOID()`,